GFF logo

 Tying the backing on the spool

-The first know we are tying is very simple.
+The first knot we are tying is very simple.
 Pass the tag end of the backing around the spool axle the opposite direction that the spool will be wound when you retrieve line.
 Now tie a simple overhand knot around the standing end and tighten.
 Then tie another overhand knot on the tag end and pull the standing end until the two knots engage.

 Mount the spool on the reel cage, ensuring that the backing passes the right way through the cage.